uynguyen/uynguyen.github.io/source/_posts/Series-React-Native-and-BLE-Part-1-Building-BLE-framework-for-iOS.md

 componentDidMount() {
     let beaconManagerEmitter = new NativeEventEmitter(BLEManager); [1]
     this.didFoundDevice = beaconManagerEmitter.addListener( [2]
         'didFoundDevice',
         data => {
         console.log(data);
         },
     );
     setTimeout(() => {
         BLEManager.startScanning(); [3]
     }, 3000); // Just to make sure the Bluetooth is on, we will improve it later }
 ```

 [1] Create a new NativeEventEmitter instance and listen to the `didFoundDevice` event [2]
-[3] Because we do not support the Bluetooth state changes event, so we temporarily delay 3s before calling scanning just to make sure the Bluetooth is on.
+[3] Because we do not support the Bluetooth state changes event yet, so we temporarily delay 3s before calling scanning just to make sure the Bluetooth is on.
 We will improve it later by supporting more events and methods.

 OK, let's build and run your project.
 If you see your console log print the results from the scanning process, congratulation, you make it right!
 ![](/Post-Resources/RN-BLE/Scan-Result.png "")